EngrXiv

 Open Engineering Inc (openENGR) is a non-profit organization based in Menomonie, Wisconsin, for the "promotion of open practices in the engineering field."

-It is hosted by the Center for Open Science and administrated by Dr. Devin R. Berg of Open Engineering Inc and the University of Wisconsin–Stout. engrXiv is directed by a steering committee of engineers and members of the engineering librarian community.
+It is hosted by the Public Knowledge Project Publishing Services and administrated by Dr. Devin R. Berg of Open Engineering Inc and the University of Wisconsin–Stout. engrXiv is directed by a steering committee of engineers and members of the engineering librarian community.

 A paper template for submissions to engrXiv is available online via Overleaf.
 As of April 2017, engrXiv content was indexed in Google Scholar.